 1. To maintain muscle mass (MV), it takes at least about a third of the number of sets you need to do for maximum muscle growth (MAV).

 2. The condition is that you use the same intensity, both absolutely (the weight) and relative (the effort, or the extent to which you train until muscle failure).
-If that’s not possible, for example because you suddenly have to train at home, an MV of one third is not sufficient.
+If that doesn’t work, for example because you suddenly have to train at home, then a MV of a third is probably not enough.
+Then aim for half of your MAV.

 MUSCLE GROWTH VS. MUSCLE MAINTENANCE

 Building muscle is quite a job.
 Fortunately, maintaining muscle mass and strength takes a lot less work.
 Compare it to learning a foreign language: it takes a lot of time and effort to learn the language, but once you master it, you need to do relatively little to maintain it.
-Watching a movie in that language once a week can then suffice.
+Watching a movie in that language once a week can then suffice, for example.

 It works exactly like this with muscle mass: to grow, you may have to do 15 sets per week per muscle group.
-But to maintain the muscle mass gained, you will suffice with significantly fewer sets.
+But to maintain the muscle mass gained (‘maintenance’), you will suffice with significantly fewer sets.
 But what is ‘less’?

-The number of sets you do is also called the training volume.
-This is usually expressed in number of sets per muscle group per week.
+By training volume we mean the workload of the strength athlete, usually expressed in the number of sets per muscle group per week.

 What does scientific research say about the optimal number of sets for muscle maintenance?